reddyraja86/MicroServices/README.md

 		private String owner;

-We can configure different properties files like  application-dev.properties,application-qa.properties,application-prod.properties
-based on the profile we setup different configurations will be picked up by spring application.
+	We can configure different properties files like  application-dev.properties,application-						qa.properties,application.prod.properties based on the profile we setup different configurations will be picked up by spring 		application.

 *  <b>Spring CloudConfigserver</b>